-394 5 Conclusion
+5 Conclusion

-The results of metabarcoding studies differ dramatically from those of traditional, non-PCR-based sampling methods as a result of the PCR process itself.
+The results of eDNA studies differ dramatically from those of traditional, non-PCR-based sampling methods as a result of the PCR process itself.
 This exponential process means that 1) small changes in laboratory technique can yield large differences in outcomes, 2) PCR-based assays likely act differently on every target species, 3) there is consequently no one-to-one correspondence between the number of assigned reads in an eDNA study and the abundance of the source organism, and 4) neither might we expect a universally strong correlation in estimates of taxon-richness between eDNA and traditional methods.

-Nevertheless, the power of metabarcoding surveys is undeniable: the technique reveals hundreds or thousands 401 of taxa in every sample, and can easily distinguish ecological communities among habitats and sampling sites.
-402 Many practical applications demand some quantification of organisms - for example, fisheries stock assessments, or 403 population surveys for endangered species - and so understanding the processes linking amplicon reads to species' 404 biomass or counts is particularly relevant for making eDNA a standard source of data for ecological sampling.
-By 405 focusing on the processes by which metabarcoding results arise, we have developed a picture of the specific ways in 406 which these might - and might not - be compared to other survey techniques, and in the process, have provided a 407 quantitative means of tracking changes in environmental samples.
-408
+Nevertheless, the power of eDNA surveys is undeniable: the technique reveals hundreds or thousands of taxa in every sample, and can easily distinguish ecological communities among habitats and sampling sites.
+Many practical applications demand some quantification of organisms - for example, fisheries stock assessments, or population surveys for endangered species - and so understanding the processes linking eDNA reads to species' biomass or counts is particularly relevant for making eDNA a standard tool for ecological sampling.
+By focusing on the processes by which eDNA results arise, we have developed a picture of the specific ways in which eDNA might - and might not - be compared to other survey techniques, and in the process, have provided a quantitative means of tracking changes in environmental samples.